sadia7220/application-form/README.md

 php artisan config:cache
 ```

+Step 8: Start the server(WampServer\XAMPP) and check if all the services of the server is running.

-Step 8: Migrate database along with seeder (as it has seeded data of registered user).
+Step 9: Migrate database along with seeder (as it has seeded data of registered user).

 ```shell script
 php artisan migrate --seed
 ```

-Step 9: Start the server
+Step 10: Start the laravel development server

 ```shell script
 php artisan serve
 ```

-(or in case of starting the server in different port, run the command below with port number.
+(or in case of starting the development server in different port, run the command below with port number.
 For example, for port number 8088)

 ```shell script
 php artisan serve --port=8088